mendhak/mendhak.github.io/posts/2023-03-11-use-wildcard-certificates-for-internal-infrastructure.md

 ![The list goes on](/assets/images/use-wildcard-certificates-for-internal-infrastructure/003.png)

-Presumably twoards the end of 2020, they seem to have cleaned up their presence (I can only assume due to the attention this CRT received).
+Presumably towards the end of 2020, they seem to have cleaned up their presence (I can only assume due to the attention this CRT received).

 ## When to use wildcard certificates